romkatv/powerlevel10k/README.md

 In addition to the above it supports standard _FOREGROUND value without affecting the icon color

-Supports both OS X and Linux(time remaining is only output in OS X)
+Supports both OS X and Linux(time remaining requires the acpi program on Linux)

 ##### context